 Turing-complete smart contracts open the door to numerous use cases in video streaming and beyond, from token investments in streamers, to automated splits of TFUEL rewards between platform/streamers/users, to non-fungible tokens (NFTs) representing top content creators.
-Since the Theta Virtual Machine is compatible with Ethereum Virtual Machine (EVM), porting over existing Ethereum-based contracts is simple and thousands of smart contract developers can easily jump to building on Theta.
-Between the Theta Labs team and Theta community, many projects are already in the works including decentralized exchanges (DEXs), staking pools, and more.
+The Theta Virtual Machine is compatible with the Ethereum Virtual Machine (EVM Constantinople fork plus a couple key Istanbul features, including the chainid opcode, and alt_bn128 gas cost reduction).
+Thus, porting over existing Ethereum-based contracts is simple and thousands of smart contract developers can easily jump to building on Theta.

-A user can deploy and interact with the smart contract either manually through the Theta Web Wallet or programmatically via the Theta Blockchain SDK.
-Also note that on the Theta Blockchain, TFUEL takes the place of ETH in all contracts.
+Before diving into more detail, we note that on the Theta Blockchain, TFUEL takes the place of ETH in all contracts.
 Just as you need ETH to deploy or interact with smart contracts on Ethereum, you need TFUEL to do so on Theta blockchain.
-All TFUEL used to deploy or interact with smart contracts is burned.
+All TFUEL used to deploy or interact with smart contracts would be completely burned.

 In this guide, we will walk you through the following topics:

 - Theta support for the Ethereum RPC API suite.

 - Support for smart contract development tools, including Truffle, Hardhat, and Remix.

 - Support for libraries such as Web3.js, and ethers.js (checkout our Hardhat demo with ethers.js).